TransparenCEE/factchecker-wordpress-api/README.txt

 Note: In order to insure the privacy of the Chrome extension user, the communication of the URL between the factual.ro server and the client (the Chrome extension) used the MD5 method to hash the content of the URL.
 Otherwise the factual.ro admin might know all the browsing history of a particular user.

-Data output/response schema (JSON formated):
+Data output/response schema (JSON formatted):

 q  = the URL hash code
-declaratie = the declaration that was validated/invalidated by the fact-checking team context = the context where the declaration was issued status = the status of the declaration (false, true, partially true) concluzie = the conclusion of the fact-checking team sursa = the source of the declaration
+declaratie = the statement that was validated/invalidated by the fact-checking team context = the context where the declaration was issued status = the status of the declaration (false, true, partially true) concluzie = the conclusion of the fact-checking team sursa = the source of the declaration
-URL =  the online resource of the fact-checking iteam
+URL =  the online resource of the fact-checking item

 JSON response schema: